-Humanize the Numbers is the name of a course I took during my last semester at the University of Michigan.
-Its aim is to tell the stories of incarcerated individuals through the use of photography.
+In 2019 I took a course at the University of Michigan called Humanize the Numbers.
+The course aimed to tell the stories of incarcerated individuals through the use of photography.
 We accomplished this be leading a photography workshop at the Thumb Correctional Facility once a week.
 The workshops covered a wide range of topics including: how to use a digital camera, how to best compose your shot, history of photography in a social justice context, and how to best convey your message through a photograph.
-The images you find here were taken inside of prison through a collaborations between the participants and workshop leaders.
+The images you find here were taken inside the prison through a collaborations between the participants and workshop leaders.
 The existence of this course is only possible because of a wonderful organization at the university called Prison Creative Arts Project (PCAP).
 Find out more about them and what they do here.